EudesRobin/iaas-collaboratif/scripts/README.md

 Kill meteor proccess.

 **check_running.sh :**
-Check if the project is already running, if not start it, in a screen session ( see start-meteor-frontend ).
+Check if the project is already running.
+If it's not running, it will be launched in a screen session ( see start-meteor-frontend ).
 In fact, the start-meteor-frontend.sh script call this one ;)

 **createKey.sh :**
-We will need to get user SSH public key, to send it to coordinator's provider node, and at the end, to user's instances.
+We will need to get user SSH public key, send it to coordinator's provider node, and at the end, to user's instances.

 Links
 -------